 The Centre for Response-Based Practice provides a welcoming environment and we celebrate diversity.

-We invite people from any cultural group or ethnic background, those who identify as 2SLGBTQIA+, people of all ages (from children to elders),
+We invite people from any cultural group or ethnic background, those who identify as LGBTQIA2S+, people of all ages (from children to elders),

 individuals with a wide range of abilities, and those with any relationship history.

 Shelly’s experience and area of concentration includes working for victims of all ages who have experienced violence or other traumatic events, as well as for those who have chosen to use violence to harm others.
-Shelly also works on behalf of children, to do ‘Views of the Child Reports’ when they are required in Family Law disputes.
-Shelly is available to work for other professionals as a clinical supervisor, or consulting in the area of Organizational Development or Program Evaluation.
+Shelly also works on behalf of children and their families to complete a wide variety of reports required in Family Law disputes.
+She is available to work for other organizations and professionals to provide training in Response-Based Practice, or for Practice Support (clinical supervision), as well as consulting in the areas of supervision, organizational or program evaluation.
+Shelly orients her family therapy practice around a relatively small group of children and families.
+They will never be, or made to feel like “just a number”, and will receive her undivided attention.

-Shelly was raised in Northern BC and then Kamloops, and has been parenting her own children and foster children for more than 25 years.
-Shelly’s experience includes over 20 years of direct counselling experience with children, youth, couples and families, consulting with a wide range of organizations, teaching in Universities, clinical supervision and organizational development in the social service sector.
-Shelly has also worked with the Centre for Response-Based Practice and her colleagues Allan Wade, Linda Coates & Cathy Richardson for approximately 10 years.
-Opening an interior office is an exciting opportunity to offer direct services in this area to individuals, families, and other professionals.
-Shelly has been actively involved in the ongoing development of working with children and youth from a Response-Based perspective, and understanding how young people respond to, and resist experiences of violence and trauma.
+Shelly was raised in Northern BC and then Kamloops.
+Her experience includes 20+ years of direct counselling experience with children, youth, couples and families, consulting with a wide range of organizations, teaching in universities, clinical supervision and organizational development in the social service sector.
+Shelly has also worked with the Centre for Response-Based Practice and her colleagues Allan Wade, Linda Coates & Cathy Richardson for many years in the development of these ideas.
+Specifically, Shelly has been actively involved in the ongoing development of working with children and youth from a Response-Based perspective, and understanding how young people respond to and resist experiences of violence.
 Shelly is a licensed Family Therapist, an author, and a graduate of the Doctoral Program at the TAOS Institute.
+She is also a proud wife, parent and grandparent.

 Robb Dolson, M.Ed., RCC, CCC